openshift/assisted-service/docs/baremetal-agent-controller.md

 done
 ```

-The steps mentioned above are optional, but recommended.
-They will make debugging easier.
-Let's now
+The steps mentioned above are optional, and only recommended for debugging purposes.
+Let's now run
-run [local-bmo][local-bmo] and move on.
-This script will tail the logs so do it in a separate buffer
+[local-bmo][local-bmo] and move on.
+This script will tail the logs so do it in a separate buffer so
-so that it can be kept running.
+that it can be kept running.

 ```bash
 # Note variable is different from the one in your dev-script